 It’s likely that you’ve heard about the detrimental effects of the stress hormone cortisol.
-Elevated cortisol levels can affect every physiological system in your body including your thyroid and adrenal glands.
+Elevated cortisol levels and chronic stress can affect every physiological system in your body, including your thyroid and adrenal glands.
 It can make you anxious and irritable, lead to weight gain and bone loss, contribute to diabetes and heart disease risk, and deplete your energy levels.

 Side effects of chronically elevated cortisol can include: